-10 Nursing School Questions to Ask Admissions Counselors
+What Nursing School Questions Should You Ask Admissions Advisors?

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (855) 830-2713.

-Wondering what to look for in a nursing program?
-Some nursing school questions involve the admissions requirements and prerequisites, start dates and program formats, but it’s important to consider asking about accreditation, financial aid and student support resources.
-Also, look out for the difference between online and in-person programs.
+If you’re wondering what to look for in a nursing program, utilize these recommended nursing school questions to ask admissions advisors.
+They involve the admissions requirements and prerequisites, start dates and program formats, accreditation, financial aid, student support resources, and more.

-A great place to start is to research nursing programs, such as the University of St. Thomas Houston’s Accelerated Bachelor of Science in Nursing (ABSN) program.
+Admissions advisors at the University of St. Thomas Houston’s Accelerated Bachelor of Science in Nursing (ABSN) program are always happy to answer your nursing school questions.
 With UST’s ABSN, you can graduate in as few as 12 months using an online and in-person hybrid model.
-Plus, our admissions counselors are always happy to answer your nursing school questions.

 1. Nursing School Questions About Accreditation and State Approval